TEENAGE GIRLS UNDER PRESSURE

 “I’ve learnt how to value myself and everything about me” Kelly (year 9)

-Are your teen girls distracted at school?
+Are your teen girls struggling and distracted in class?

 Do you feel frustrated that instead of engaging at school, teen girls are preoccupied by their appearance, distracted by fall-outs with friends or the latest social media row?
 Perhaps you’re worried about the effects of unrealistic images of celebrities?
 And are you concerned about growing levels of self-harming, eating disorders, anxiety and depression?